awochna/breaker/README.md

 ## Configuration ##

-You can configure your new breaker a few different options.
+You can configure your new breaker with a few different options.
-The following options affect each request made.
+The following options affect each request made:

 * `url`: Required, the base URL for your external serivce, like "http://your-domain.com/users/" for your user service, or "http://users.your-domain.com/"
 * `headers`: Any headers (like in HTTPotion) that should be included in EVERY request made by the circuit breaker.